eliastuo/claimmaker/README.md

 The flowchart is quite enterataining to eyeball as it is.
 Yet it can be quite tedious to build up whole claims following it manually.
 The Python code in this repository automates this process: it generates novel claims about our calendar system by randomly following Munroe's flowchart.

+## Example Claims

+Did you know that the earliest sunset drifts out of sync with the Moon because of precession of the Sun?
+Apparently it's getting worse and no one knows why.
+While it may seem like trivia, it is now recognized as a major cause of World War I.

+Did you know that daylight saving time might not happen this year because of a decree by the pope in the 1500s?
+Apparently it causes a predictable increase in car accidents.
+While it may seem like trivia, it causes huge headaches for software developers.

+Did you know that Toyota Truck Month might happen twice this year because of magnetic field reversal?
+Apparently it's getting worse and no one knows why.
+While it may seem like trivia, it triggered the 2003 Northeast Blackout.

 ## Author

 Elias Tuomaala.
 Website: [eliastuomaala.com](https://eliastuomaala.com/ "Elias Tuomaala").
 Email: mail@eliastuomaala.com.